 During any period of reserve forces service leave where the reserve forces pay is less than the pay that would have been paid had the member continued to be employed by the Scheme employer, the employee is not required to pay contributions under the ARC contract.
 The contributions are deemed to have been paid.

-No new A R C contracts can be taken out after 31 March 2014 (but the Member can take out an Additional Pension Contributions contract – see section 12).
+No new A R C contracts can be taken out after 31 March 2014.
+Member can take out Additional Pension Contributions contracts – see section 12.

 Added years contracts